Thomas Gumbu

-Tshilidzi Thomas Gumbu (born 27 March 1967) is a South African politician from Limpopo who has been a member of the National Assembly of South Africa since 2019.
+Tshilidzi Thomas Gumbu (born 27 March 1967) is a South African politician from Limpopo who served as a member of the National Assembly of South Africa from 2019 until 2024.
 Gumbu is a member of the African National Congress.

 Education and career

 Gumbu has matric.
 He has worked as a regional organiser for the African National Congress.

 Parliamentary career

 Gumbu stood for election to the National Assembly of South Africa in the 2019 general election as a candidate on the ANC's list of Limpopo National Assembly candidates.
 He was elected as the ANC won 15 list seats in the province.

 On 22 May 2019, Gumbu became a Member of Parliament in the National Assembly.
-As of June 2019, he serves on the Portfolio Committee on Communications.
+During his term in parliament, he served on the Portfolio Committee on Communications.

+He left parliament at the 2024 general election.